Move over, Arlo Pro 3..

-Meet the Arlo Pro 4, Arlo’s new version of its oft-recommended Pro camera.
+Meet the Arlo Pro 4, Arlo’s new version of its oft-recommended Pro camera that replaced the older model Pro 3.
 The Pro 4 doesn’t need a base station to work (hooray!), but that’s its only improvement over the Pro 3.

 Arlo Pro 4 features